The Ten Commandments of Jazz Soloing

 7. Thou shalt always use the full range of musical elements

 The polarities of musical contrast: loud-soft, short-long phrase lengths; slow-fast rhythmic and rest values; low and high registers, and consonance-dissonance must be used constantly.
 For example, if a loud volume is used exclusively it becomes an element of extreme predictability and hence little interest.
 Loud is an important gesture but when used with no relief, refreshed by soft sounds, its value gradually decreases.
-Using the polarities of music eliminates the dullness of uniform musical values.
+Using the polarities of music elimates dullness and guarantees musical surprises.

 8. Thou shalt show the audience appreciation and treat it with dignity